Cherno Samba: Personal life

+Samba released an autobiography, Cherno Samba – Still in the Game, in 2018.

 In 2018 he spoke out about his mental health, disclosing that he had suffered as a young player from depression, and had attempted to take his own life whilst playing in Spain.

-The Gambia football school, "Cherno Samba Academy of Football", from the Academy was coupled out the professional team Samger FC, is named after him.
+The Gambia football school, "Cherno Samba Academy of Football", from the academy was coupled out the professional team Samger FC, is named after him.

 In popular culture

-Samba was well known among players of computer game Championship Manager, due to the fact that he became an incredibly good player further down the line in the game, despite his relatively cheap price tag; this turned him into something of a cult hero amongst fans of the game.
-Although he confessed to never playing Championship Manager, he revealed that his mobile phone provider once cut the delivery time from 2–3 months to next-day delivery on learning that he was serving Samba.
+Samba was well known among players of the video game Championship Manager, due to the fact that he became an incredibly good player further down the line in the game, despite his relatively cheap price tag; this turned him into something of a cult hero amongst fans of the game.
+In a 2025 interview with The Telegraph, he revealed that with his character at striker, he managed Cheltenham Town from League Two to the Champions League in the game.
+He has also explained that his mobile phone provider once cut the delivery time from 2–3 months to next-day delivery on learning that he was serving Samba.